Dental sealant: Resin based sealants

 As part of the wider debate over the safety of bisphenol A (BPA), concerns have been raised over the use of resin based sealants.
 BPA is a xenoestrogen, i.e. it mimics the relative bioactivity of estrogen, a female sex hormone.
 Pure BPA is rarely present in dental sealants, however they may contain BPA derivatives.
 There is very little research about the potential estrogen-like effects of BPA derivatives.
 A transient presence of BPA in saliva has been reported immediately following placement of some resin based sealants.
 The longest duration of salivary BPA was 3 hours after placement, so there is little risk of chronic low-dose BPA exposure.
 The currently available evidence suggests that there is no risk of estrogen-like side effects with resin based sealants.
 Several national dental organizations have published position statements regarding the safety of resin based dental materials, e.g. the American Dental Association, the Australian Dental Association, the British Dental Association, and the Canadian Dental Association.

 Glass ionomer sealants

 GIC materials bond both to enamel and dentine after being cleaned with polyacrylic acid conditioner.
 Some other advantages GICs have is that they contain fluoride and are less moisture sensitive, with suggestions being made that despite having poor retention, they may prevent occlusal caries even after the sealant has fallen out due to their ability to release fluoride.

+There is evidence that GIC sealant that were exposed to thermo-light curing with a LED polymerization unit (60 s) had comparable sealing ability and superior sealing characteristics compared to the conventional resin-based sealant.